 The Chaire Lexum is capitalized with funds coming from Lexum’s research contracts while the company worked within the University, as well as payments made by Lexum since it left the University to become a fully private company.
 The amounts available annually for the operation of the Chair are determined by University policy, aiming at the protection and growth of long-term capital and the optimization of the amounts actually available for the undertaking of the Chair’s activities.

-For information on the activities of the Chaire Lexum please contact Emmanuelle Amar, coordinator of the Chair at the University of Montreal.
+For information on the activities of the Chaire Lexum please contact the Chair Holder at the University of Montreal.